 - and damages for the loss of services the decedent would have provided to the surviving spouse.

 It can also include things like loss of comfort, care, guidance, advice, companionship, consortium ,or sexual relations.
 You are also entitled to get other things you might not think of; for example, there could be issues of loss of pensions, loss of retirement benefits, and loss of medical coverage.

 In any type of injury case, there is something called a statute of limitations, and they factor especially in wrongful death cases.
-If the at-fault party is a public entity or government entity, the statute is 6 months to make a claim.
+The statute of limitations for a wrongful death suit is two years from the date of death.
+However, if the at-fault party is a public entity or government entity, the statute is 6 months to make a claim.

 Wrongful death law includes a statute that lists who the persons or entities are who are entitled to recover in a wrongful death case.
 Basically, heirs collect in a wrongful death case.
 Usually, the heir is the surviving spouse or domestic partner.
 In some other states, they do not allow domestic partners to recover compensation, but in California they do.
 Children and grandchildren may also be entitled to compensation.

 If none of those situations apply to your case but you can show dependency on the deceased, you may be entitled to compensation under the wrongful death statute.
 There can be other people who are entitled to recover, depending on whether or not they have been dependent on the decedent.
 If you can show dependency, you may be entitled to receive wrongful death benefits in California.